wouters-frederik/opening_hours_api/README.md

 ## editing

 ### organisations
-on the overview page "organisations" you can add/edit the system's organisations.
+On the overview page "organisations" you can add/edit the system's organisations.
 Each organisation has a set of channels (phone/email/...)

 ### channels